St. Peter's Basilica Tours in Rome

 View of the Vatican from the dome of St. Peter's Basilica| ©Alan Liu

-When booking your visit to the Vatican, please note that St. Peter's Basilica is open daily, Monday to Friday, between 7am and 7pm.
-In winter, from October to March, it closes one hour earlier, at 6pm.
+When booking your visit to the Vatican, please note that St. Peter's Basilica is open every day, Monday to Friday, from 7 a.m. to 7 p.m.
+During winter, from October to March, it closes one hour earlier, at 6 p.m.

-Please note that during religious holidays or special worship events, opening times may be subject to change, so please check before planning your visit if you are travelling at Christmas or Easter.
+Please note that during religious holidays or special worship events, opening hours may be subject to change, so I recommend that you check carefully before planning your visit if you are travelling during Christmas or Easter.

-Book your visit to the Vatican early in the morning
+Book your visit to the Vatican first thing in the morning

 Eucharistic celebration| ©Ministerio de Cultura de la Nación